 When a victim slips or trips and falls as a result of a property owner’s failure to keep an area safe and fix dangerous hazards, legal action is often necessary to aid in a victim’s recovery.
 The Port St. Lucie lawyers at Donaldson & Weston offer seasoned and knowledgeable legal representation for victims injured on someone else’s property.

 Premises Liability Attorneys Serving People in Port St. Lucie and Surrounding Areas

 Property owners and occupiers have a duty to ensure that visitors are safe from unreasonable risks of harm when entering their premises.
 This extends to anticipating that structures and other conditions may fall into disrepair over time, as well as taking actions to make sure that these issues are addressed in a reasonable way.
 When defective property conditions arise due to an owner’s inadequate maintenance, serious injuries can result.
 The Port St. Lucie premises liability lawyers at Donaldson & Weston represent people injured on another party’s property in legal claims against responsible parties.
 Recovery from injuries in a slip or trip and fall accident can involve numerous doctors’ visits, rehabilitation, time missed from work, and sometimes permanent impairments.
-Our firm is committed to making sure that people who contributed to causing a victim’s injuries share in the financial burden also created.
+Our premises liability lawyers is committed to making sure that people who contributed to causing a victim’s injuries share in the financial burden also created.
 If you or a loved one has suffered injuries due to a property owner’s failure to provide safe conditions, contact our office today to find out more about your legal rights and options.

 Dangers Resulting from Inadequate Maintenance